seleniumforest/xray-vless-reverse-proxy/readme.md

 Xray config example: reverse proxy with vless, nginx, subdomains.
 Used for bridging my self-hosted services under NAT to public.
+Listens only 443 from outside

 ## file paths: